Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 Overall Word Error Rate by Language

 For English, the field is tight.
-Every tool we tested achieves WER below 5% in clean audio conditions with native speakers.
-The differences between 3.1% and 4.6% are real but unlikely to change your experience dramatically.
-If you're in an English-only environment with good audio, any of these tools will serve you reasonably well.
+Every tool achieves WER below 5% in clean audio with native speakers.
+The gap between 3.1% and 4.6% is real but unlikely to change your day-to-day experience.
+If you're in an English-only environment, any of these tools will serve you well.

 For Dutch and French, the gap is enormous.
-Otter.ai's Dutch WER of 28.5% means roughly one in four words is wrong.
-That's not a usable transcript, it's a word salad.
-Even Granola, which has the best non-English performance among the cloud tools, hits 14.1% for Dutch.
-MeetMemo's 4.8% Dutch WER is in a different league entirely.
+Otter.ai's Dutch WER of 28.5% means roughly one in four words is wrong β not a usable transcript.
+Even Granola, the best-performing cloud tool for non-English, hits 14.1% for Dutch.
+MeetMemo's 4.8% is in a different league.

 Why the disparity?
-MeetMemo uses WhisperKit running on Apple's Neural Engine, with models specifically optimized for European languages.
-The on-device approach means the model can be larger and more specialized without worrying about serving millions of concurrent cloud requests.
-Cloud tools optimize their models for the largest market (English) and treat other languages as secondary.
+MeetMemo runs WhisperKit on Apple's Neural Engine with models specifically optimized for European languages.
+On-device processing allows a larger, more specialized model without the constraints of serving millions of concurrent cloud requests.
+Cloud tools optimize for their largest market β English β and European languages come second.

 Accuracy by Audio Condition